gmusic-utils/gmusic.js/README.md

 **This is an untested method.**

 ### Rating
-`MusicAPI.Rating` exposes interfaces to the rating the current song.
+`googleMusic.Rating` exposes interfaces to the rating the current song.

 #### `Rating.isStarsRatingSystem()`
 Retrieve whether the rating system is star based or not (as opposed to thumbs which is the default).